-In addition to this pastoral counseling and coaching, I’m the humanist chaplain at the University of Cincinnati, a community builder and the host of the Humanize Me podcast.
+In addition to being a licensed counselor, I’m the humanist chaplain at the University of Cincinnati, a community builder and the host of the Humanize Me podcast.

 I grew up in suburban Philadelphia and studied at Haverford College and Brown University.
-As a teenager I became a committed Christian, and I spent nearly three decades as an inner-city minister while slowly losing my faith.
+As a teenager I became a committed Christian, and I spent nearly three decades as an inner-city minister before leaving Christianity.
 Unless we’re discussing spirituality, however, even my closest friends can’t really tell the difference.
 I’ve always believed in the transformative power of love, and I still do.